Sewer56/lzma-sdk-sys/README.md

 ### Core Features

+- `std` (default): Currently a no-op.
-- `enable-asm`: Use hand-optimized assembly routines for improved performance (enabled by default)
+- `enable-asm` (default): Use hand-optimized assembly routines for improved performance (enabled by default)
+- `generate-bindings`: Generates the bindings as part of build.
+You shouldn't usually need to run this.
+(Requires [clang])
+- `prefer-clang`: Uses `clang` as the compiler for the 7z library if available on $PATH

 ### Threading Options